Numerical radius in Hilbert $C^*$-modules: Introduction and preliminaries

+It is known that $W(A)$ is a nonempty bounded convex subset of $\mathbb{C}$ (not necessarily closed).
 This concept is useful in studying linear operators and have attracted the attention of many authors in the last few decades (e.g., see \cite{G.R}, and references therein).
-It is known that $w(\cdot)$ is a norm on $\mathbb{B}(\mathscr{H})$ and satisfies
+The numerical radius of $A$ is given by